Frequency-Sovereignty-System/policy-pack-high-impact-decision-support/README.md

 It is intended **solely for design-time review and risk identification**, and **not for execution, enforcement, or the provision of professional advice** (including legal, financial, medical, or psychological advice).
+Authoritative references for this PolicyPack are published via this GitHub repository.
+ENS records are used solely for identity and provenance anchoring.

 ---